ScottFeichter/node-essentials-scott/lessons/sf-lesson1-node-intro.md

 Node.js is an application created to run JS on your machine outside the browser.

-This allowed JS to be used for many more tasks besides responsive web applications.
+This allowed JS to be used for many more tasks beyond responsive web applications.

-With Node, you can do anything that one could do in other programming languages, subject only to the security protections provided by the operating system.
+With Node, one can do essentially anything that can be done in other programming languages, subject only to the security protections provided by the operating system.

 ## **4.1 Asynchronous Programming**